 A study has shown positive results in managing abdominal pain, joint pain, cramping, diarrhea, poor appetite, weight loss, and nausea while treated through cannabis.

 Research here is slim, but looks promising.
 We simply need more studies in this area.

-CBG’s ability to treat eczema and psoriasis just may be the next biggest thing in the health and wellness industry.
+CBG’s ability to treat inflammation just may be the next biggest thing in the health and wellness industry.